Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: The CMS detector and event reconstruction

 Events of interest are selected using a two-tiered trigger system.
 The first level, composed of custom hardware processors, uses information from the calorimeters and muon detectors to select events at a rate of around 100\unit{kHz} within a fixed latency of 4\mus~\cite{CMS:2020cmk}.
 The second level, known as the high-level trigger (HLT), consists of a farm of processors running a version of the full event reconstruction software optimized for fast processing, and reduces the event rate to around 1\unit{kHz} before data storage~\cite{CMS:2016ngn}.

 The global event reconstruction, also called particle-flow (PF) event reconstruction~\cite{CMS:2017yfk}, aims to reconstruct and identify each individual particle in an event, with an optimized combination of all subdetector information.
 In this process, the identification of the particle type (photon, electron, muon, charged hadron, neutral hadron) plays an important role in the determination of the particle direction and energy.
-Photons (\eg, coming from \PGpz decays or from electron bremsstrahlung) are identified as ECAL energy clusters not linked to the extrapolation of any charged particle trajectory to the ECAL.
-Electrons (\eg, coming from photon conversions in the tracker material or from \PQb hadron semileptonic decays) are identified as a primary charged particle track and potentially many ECAL energy clusters corresponding to this track extrapolation to the ECAL and to possible bremsstrahlung photons emitted along the way through the tracker material.
-Muons (\eg, from \PQb hadron semileptonic decays) are identified as tracks in the central tracker consistent with either a track or several hits in the muon system, and associated with calorimeter deposits compatible with the muon hypothesis.
+Photons are identified as ECAL energy clusters not linked to the extrapolation of any charged particle trajectory to the ECAL.
+Electrons are identified as a primary charged particle track and potentially many ECAL energy clusters corresponding to this track extrapolation to the ECAL and to possible bremsstrahlung photons emitted along the way through the tracker material.
+Muons are identified as tracks in the central tracker consistent with either a track or several hits in the muon system, and associated with calorimeter deposits compatible with the muon hypothesis.
 Charged hadrons are identified as charged particle tracks neither identified as electrons, nor as muons.
 Finally, neutral hadrons are identified as HCAL energy clusters not linked to any charged particly trajectory, or as a combined ECAL and HCAL energy excess with respect to the expected charged hadron energy deposit.

 The primary vertex (PV) is taken to be the vertex corresponding to the hardest scattering in the event, evaluated using tracking information alone, as described in Section 9.4.1 of Ref.~\cite{Contardo:2020886}.